How To Develop a QI Plan

 - Assessment survey given to all staff at health department (this option is recommended to give the best data regarding the health department’s culture of quality)

-OPI has made the following survey questions available to all CHBs:
+The Public Health Practice Section has made the following survey tools available to all CHBs:

-- Organizational QI Maturity (PDF: 198KB / 4 pages): This 50-question survey was developed to evaluate the Robert Wood Johnson Foundation Multi-State Learning Collaborative (MLC).
+This 50-question survey was developed to evaluate the Robert Wood Johnson Foundation Multi-State Learning Collaborative (MLC).
 In 2009, 2010, and 2011, the University of Southern Maine administered this survey to top officials in all sixteen participating states (including Minnesota).
 Since that time, the survey has been used repeatedly in Minnesota at the state and local levels.
-If you need assistance with administering this survey, please contact OPI staff.
+If you need assistance with administering this survey, please contact Public Health Practice Section staff.

-(PDF: 139KB / 1 page): An alternative option is to complete the QI maturity index, which is a 10-item subset of the full QI Maturity Tool.
+An alternative option is to complete the QI maturity index, which is a 10-item subset of the full QI Maturity Tool.
 This shorter list of questions was developed by the Minnesota’s Public Health Research to Action Network to represent the key domains of QI maturity.
-These questions have been incorporated into PPMRS as Local Public Health Act performance measures.
+These questions have been incorporated into Annual Reporting as Local Public Health Act performance measures.
 CHBs will report on them annually beginning 2013.
 This will enable the SCHSAC Performance Improvement Steering Committee to monitor the QI maturity of Minnesota’s local public health system.
 The 10-question index could also be used to create a QI maturity score for an individual health department or CHB.
-If you need assistance with administering this survey, please contact OPI staff.
+If you need assistance with administering this survey, please contact Public Health Practice Section staff.

 For more information on the QI Maturity Tool, visit: